pa11y/pa11y.github.io/contributing/code-of-conduct.md

 ---
-title: Code of Conduct - Contributing to Pa11y
+title: Code of conduct - contributing to Pa11y
 description: The code of conduct that governs all contributions to Pa11y projects.
 permalink: /contributing/code-of-conduct/
 ---

-# Code of Conduct
+# Code of conduct

-## Our Pledge
+## Our pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+## Our standards

 Examples of behavior that contributes to creating a positive environment include: